 Music performance

-Whatever subject you may be studying, and whatever your musical tastes, you will discover an enormous range of inspiring musical opportunities and activities for all students at Surrey.
+Whatever subject you may be studying, and whatever your musical tastes, you will discover an enormous range of inspiring musical opportunities, activities and societies for all students at Surrey.
 We place a strong emphasis on performance, which is integrated into every aspect of its research and practice.

 Get involved with performance at Surrey